 What CDM is doing to prevent the spread of COVID-19 on campus.

-Over the past few months, CDM staff and faculty and GNW staff have been working hard to implement new processes and measures to keep everyone safe on campus.
+CDM staff and faculty and GNW staff are working hard to maintain processes and measures to keep everyone safe on campus.
 The health and well-being of students, staff and faculty is paramount.
+Read our full Communicable Diseases Plan.

-Note: Any students arriving from outside of Canada (regardless if they are living on campus or not) need to do a mandatory 14-day isolation.
+Note: Any students arriving from outside of Canada (regardless if they are living on campus or not) may be subject to completing a mandatory 14-day isolation.
 For more information, read SFU's Self-Isolation Guide for International Students.

 Prevention on campus